ke0m/jtk/README.md

 Once the OpenCL drivers have been installed for your system, you can run the `LocalSmoothingFilterOpenCLDemo.py` jython script that demonstrates the use of
 OpenCL for the LocalSmoothingFilter found at `src/demo/jython/edu/mines/jtk/dsp`.

+If you have any trouble installing this software, running the demo or have any questions for me, please contact me at joseph.s.jennings@gmail.com

 Below is the `readme.txt` file written by Professor Hale containing instructions on how to install the Mines JTK.
 <pre>